JasiekLewandowski/JasiekLewandowski/README.md

 ## Hello! 👋

-##### Huh! 💦 It's really hard to break through the crowds of other juniors, I'm so happy you found my repository!
+##### Huh! 💦 I'm so happy you found my repository!
+It's really hard to break through the crowds of other juniors!
 <br />

 ## About me